Regional labour market data guide

 6. participation rate

-We currently publish these new modelled estimates two weeks after the LFS headline figures, in Labour Force, Australia, Detailed, but later in 2024 these will be published one week after (at the same time as the direct survey estimates).
+We currently publish these modelled estimates a week after the LFS headline figures, in Labour Force, Australia, Detailed, alongside the direct survey estimates.

 We use a Rao-Yu model to produce these improved regional labour force estimates.
 It uses the relationship between the administrative data and the survey estimates that is observed across SA4s.
 The model also makes use of the correlation of labour force status within SA4s and over time.
 A paper describing the Rao-Yu model can be found in the 'Modelled v direct estimates' section below.